oduwa/AuthorIdentification/README.md

 The specific model in this repo is based on wine reviews by 20 different authors.

 ## Usage
+### Setup
+First install the package dependencies.
+`pip install -r requirements.txt`

+### GUI
+There is a GUI system to enable playing around with the system.
+This can be started in terminal by running `python main.py`.
+This should cause some output to the terminal window, where you should find the text "Running on <URL>".
+Copy that <URL> and paste it into your browser of choice to use the GUI.

 ### Author Prediction

 First you instantiate the model.
 This builds and serializes it, if it has not previously done so, otherwise, it simply loads it from disk.